AICNT Publications available on Amazon (commissions earned, affiliate partner).

 The NA27, NA28, and UBS5 are published by the German Bible Society, which claims “the scholarly editions from the German Bible Society are the basis for almost all modern translations of the Bible.”

-In these revised sections, the NA28 text is characterized as having more of a pro-Byzantine bias than the NA26/27, and it is not always clear how the selection of particular readings can always be justified.
+In these revised sections, the NA28 text is characterized as having more of a pro-Byzantine bias than the NA26/27, and it is not always clear how the selection of readings can be justified.
 Additional sections of NA29 and beyond will be updated according to the revised methodology in future publications.
-Future editions of the AICNT will compare NA27 and other critical editions with whatever the latest edition of the Nestle-Aland text is.
+Future editions of the AICNT will compare NA27 and other critical editions with the latest edition of the Nestle-Aland text.

 The UBS5 critical text is identical to NA28.
 The difference between the two is the apparatus and some minor punctuation differences.
-A text equivalent to the NA28 is the Open Greek New Testament (OpenGNT, opengnt.com), which features an open license and differs from the NA28 only in the spelling of 61 words and in the word order for three verses.
+The Open Greek New Testament (OpenGNT, opengnt.com) features an open license and differs from the NA28/UBS5 only in the spelling of 61 words and in the word order for three verses.

 SBLGNT (SBL Greek New Testament) is edited by Michael W. Holmes, who did his Ph.D. work under Bruce Metzger.
 It uses a modern text-critical methodology and guidance from the most recently available articles, monographs, and technical commentaries to establish the text of the Greek New Testament.
 The SBLGNT differs from the wording of NA28 in about 540 variant units.
 Often, SBLGNT omits text bracketed in NA28, noting the questionable text in the footnotes.